revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 ---

-27. Do you know where the Maven dependencies got stored?
+27.Do you know where the Maven dependencies got stored?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- All the JARS, dependency files, etc. that are downloaded by Maven are saved in the Maven local repository.
+- All the JARS, dependency files, etc.that are downloaded by Maven are saved in the Maven local repository.
 - The Maven local repository is a folder location on the local system where all the artifacts are locally stored.

 </blockquote>